Want to teach your kids how to play by ear?

-Garage Band Theory is a huge book (566 pages) designed to take a beginning musician from I want to play to being able to hear a melody, play it by ear, and create a harmony for it.
+Garage Band Theory is a huge book (566 pages) designed to take a beginning musician from I want to play to be able to hear a melody, play it by ear, and create harmony for it.
 Needless to say, I was delighted to get my hands on it.

-Music Theory, Mathematics, and Playing by Ear introduces you to music theory and the book.
+Music Theory, Mathematics, and Playing by Ear introduce you to music theory and the book.
 And no, Garage Band Theory isn’t the same thing as a music theory 101 course at a university.

 You’re given pointers in this section for how to work through the book, how long to practice, and how long it’s likely to take.